jimchristie/jimchristie/_posts/2018-07-25-design-sprint.md

 As a facilitator, coach, and trainer, I have a unique appreciation for the activities and the process involved.
 The Design Sprint embodies the agile value of "[individuals and interactions over processes and tools](http://agilemanifesto.org/)."
 There is certainly a defined process to the sprint.
 But that sprint is a process that is based on, facilitates, and supports the interactions between individuals.
 There are very few tools that are specifically recommended, and most of the ones that are recommended are easily substituted by something if you find something that you think would work better.

-If you're wanting to try running a Design Sprint of your own, I have a few suggestions that I think will help:
+If you're wanting to try running a Design Sprint of your own, I have a couple suggestions that I think will help:

 * Get the physical copy of the book.
 I initially bought the Kindle version thinking that it would be great to reference it wherever I happened to be.
 But I found myself wanting to flip back and forth in a way that a digital book doesn't support very well.
 * Get a facilitator who doesn't participate in the activities.
 The Design Sprint touches on a wide variety of subjects.
 It's very difficult to get off on tangents, lost down rabbit holes, stuck on a difficult decision, or any combination of those.
 Having someone whose sole job is to monitor the process and keep the group on track is invaluable.
+* Stick to the long-term-goal that you established on Monday.
+If you're the facilitator, reference it all the time.

+I definitely recommend that you run a Design Sprint if you find yourself with a big